The Mosman Anglican Church. Qld. Australia

 viii] Most surviving communes have their own school.
 A community school of love and learning keeps the children of the commune in the group and fires them with their parents vision.

 When Jesus called his disciples to himself he gave them an ideal to push toward.
-Ideals can never be reached, other than in identification with Jesus who was the only one to reach God's ideals.
+Ideals can never be reached, other than in identification with Jesus who is the only person to have reached God's ideals.
 None-the-less, ideals can be pressed toward.
-Jesus' discipleship ideal was simple and to the point, leave all and "follow me and I will make you fishers of men".
-Mark1:17.
-First and foremost, Jesus pointed toward total commitment.
-Matt.8:21-22, Lk.14:25-33.
+Jesus' discipleship ideal was simple and to the point, leave all and "follow me and I will make you fishers of men", Mark1:17.
+First and foremost, Jesus pointed toward total commitment, Matt.8:21-22, Lk.14:25-33.
 He called on his disciples to follow him, become like him, take on his character.